-If you're based in the U.S. and earn money working on Upwork, you do need to report this income.
-And because of recent tax laws, most W-9 freelancers—including those who earned more than $600—will no longer receive a 1099-MISC from Upwork.
-Freelancers based outside the U.S. are not issued forms, and are instead asked to fill out a W-8BEN.
+If you're a freelancer who the I.R.S. defines as a “U.S. Person” and earn money working with your client through Upwork, you need to report this income on your tax return.
+And because of changes to the tax laws, most freelancers—including those who earned more than $600—will no longer receive a Form 1099-MISC from Upwork.

-Either way, we recommend that you use your Earnings by Client report to accurately document your earnings.
+Either way, we recommend that you use your “Earnings by Client” report to accurately document your earnings.

 As we mentioned above, most U.S. freelancers will not receive IRS forms.
 There are a few exceptions, however:

 - Freelancers who are U.S. Persons and receive over $20,000 with more than 200 transactions through Upwork – You will receive a new form called the Form 1099-K. Under the Internal Revenue Code Section 6050W, Upwork will file a Form 1099-K form with the IRS for you, and you will receive a copy of your Form 1099-K via U.S. Postal Service by January 31 in order to accurately report your taxes.